Aquarius AMM: Token Address Migration Limitations and Mitigation Strategy

 2.1 Fixed Token Addresses in Liquidity Pools

-When a liquidity pool is created in Aquarius, the token addresses involved are hard-coded into the pool's structure.
-The pool address itself is derived using a hash that includes the token addresses.
-This ensures that the pool can efficiently track and manage liquidity and trading with those specific tokens.
-However, it also means that:
+When an Aquarius liquidity pool is created, the token addresses involved are hardcoded into the pool’s structure.
+The pool's unique address is derived from a hash of these token addresses, ensuring efficient tracking and liquidity management.
+However, this also means:

-If one of the tokens in the pool undergoes a migration to a new contract address, the pool cannot automatically recognize or switch to the new token address.
+If a token undergoes a migration to a new contract address, the pool cannot automatically recognize or switch to the new token.

 2.2 Risks to Liquidity Providers (LPs)

-The liquidity associated with the old token becomes locked, as the token is no longer recognized or used in the wider ecosystem.
+Locked Liquidity: Liquidity associated with a migrated token may become inaccessible, as the token is no longer recognized within the ecosystem.

-Withdrawals may still be possible, but the token itself may have lost value or utility.
+Depreciation of Value: While withdrawals may still be possible, the old token may lose value or utility.

 2.3 Impact on Users